Last Updated on February 21, 2021 by James Gentile

 When society is hooked on everything DIY, we are trained to find ways to do things without needing assistance or services from another party.
 The proliferation of YouTube videos about a range of topics from cooking to construction makes us think we can accomplish great feats with just a little guidance.
 However, thinking this way can sometimes cause many problems, especially where DIY bankruptcy is concerned.

 Bankruptcy is a complex, emotional experience.
-While you are not required to have an attorney when filing for bankruptcy, attempting to file it yourself is not recommended.
+While you are not required to have an attorney filing for bankruptcy, attempting to file it yourself is not recommended.
 If you are not careful, you might end up agreeing to terms that extend your bankruptcy longer than it needs to be, causing dire financial problems in the future.
-DIY is a good mindset to have for home renovations, but not for a serious, life-altering process such as filing for bankruptcy.
+DIY is a good mindset for home renovations, but not for a serious, life-altering process such as filing for bankruptcy.